 Conducting a security risk assessment utilizing an experienced security consultant can prove invaluable for your organization.
 It is imperative to seek out a qualified security professional.

-Suggestions when selecting a security consultant:
+Suggestions for selecting a security consultant:

 1) Review over-all security experience.
 How long has the expert worked in security management?
 Length of time is just one of many considerations and number of years should not be equated to knowledge.
+The experience should be directly related to security, for example, unless a police officer served as a crime prevention officer, this experience, although it may be deemed appropriate for working in the field of security, it may not meet the requirements to serve as a security consultant.

 2) Is specific experience required?
 A security consultant meeting the two key requirements (experience and certification) is qualified to act as a security consultant in the vast majority of security assignments.
 However, keep in mind that no one is an expert in all areas.
 The author has been involved in security for nearly 40 years and considers himself an expert in only a few areas.